Skip to content

 In addition, the Council appoints two trustees (who need not be members of the Council) to the Guildhall Feoffment Trust, who serve for a 4 year term.

-The Council is supported by three part-time members of staff:
+The Council is supported by one full time and three part-time members of staff:

 Areas of Service